elhohn/lamp-community-wealth/README.md

 # lamp-community-wealth
-Data analysis for research looking at the relationship between community wealth metrics and USDA LAMP grant funding and
+Data analysis for research looking at the relationship between community wealth metrics and USDA LAMP grant funding